Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Chickens that eat cabbage and similar foods too often may also develop thyroid problems.
-Cabbage–along with soybeans, rapeseed, flax, broccoli, and turnips–contains goitrogenic agents, which can cause avian goiters, reproductive issues, immune deficiency, and other problems in some birds.
-You should not be concerned about your chickens eating cabbage in moderation.
+Cabbage—along with soybeans, rapeseed, flax, broccoli, and turnips—contains goitrogenic agents, which can cause avian goiters, reproductive issues, immune deficiency, and other problems in some birds.
+But if your chickens eat cabbage in moderation, you should not be concerned.

 chicken divider2

-What Fruits and Vegetables Can Chickens Not Eat?
+What Fruits and Vegetables Should Chickens Not Eat?

 Cochin chicken